brettz9/eslint-config-ash-nazg/README.md

   all of the `eslint-plugin-jsdoc` rules should only apply when JSDoc is used.
 We also avoid some of `eslint-plugin-jsdoc` stricter checking requirements for descriptions.
-- `eslint-plugin-markdown` - Another basic use case is ensuring code snippets are linted, which is why this is expected.
+- `@eslint/markdown` - Another basic use case is ensuring code snippets are linted, which is why this is expected.
 You may find ESLint's discussion of `overrides` helpful for tweaking rules for Markdown (and you may also wish to use `overrides`, for the `eslint-plugin-jsdoc`